19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007; 53/2007]

+(10A) No writing-down allowance under shall be made for any capital expenditure incurred by a company referred to in subsection (1) in acquiring intellectual property rights from —

+(a) its related party ––

+(i) to whom any deduction has been allowed under section 14, 14D, 14DA or 14E for any outgoing, expense or payment incurred for any activity which resulted in the creation of the intellectual property; and

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(ii) whose proceeds from the sale, transfer or assignment of those intellectual property rights to the company are not chargeable to tax; or

+(b) its related party who acquired the rights, directly or indirectly, from a related party of the company referred to in paragraph (a).

+(10B) The Minister may by order exempt a company from subsection (10A) in respect of such transaction as may be specified in the order.

+[34/2008 wef 16/12/2008]

 (11) In this section —

 “capital expenditure” does not include legal fees, registration fees, stamp duty and other costs related to the acquisition of any intellectual property rights;

-“intellectual property rights” means the right to do or authorise the doing of anything which would, but for that right, be an infringement of any patent, copyright, trademark, registered design, geographical indication, lay-out design of integrated circuit, trade secret or information that has commercial value.
+“intellectual property rights” means the right to do or authorise the doing of anything which would, but for that right, be an infringement of any patent, copyright, trademark, registered design, geographical indication, lay-out design of integrated circuit, trade secret or information that has commercial value;

 [34/2008 wef 16/12/2008]

 [Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 [24/2001; 21/2003]

+“related party” has the same meaning as in section 13(16).

+[34/2008 wef 16/12/2008]

 ### Writing-down allowances for approved cost-sharing agreement for research and development activities